 The angle of your roof’s tilt angle, in particular, plays a pretty big role in determining those final generation numbers.
 That’s because the sun isn’t always shining directly overhead.
 Sometimes it hits the Earth at an angle.
 Furthermore, the closer your location sits to the equator, the more directly the sun strikes your roof.
 Then, there’s the seasonal variation.
 The Earth orbits around the sun on an ellipsis, not a perfect circle.
 So the angle of the sunlight in relation to the Earth changes throughout the year.

-The best tilt—or roof pitch, as it’s also called—optimizes these angles to make sure you get the most sunlight possible for your area and roof orientation.
+The best tilt or roof pitch for solar optimizes angles to make sure you get the most sunlight possible for your area and roof orientation.
 Let’s take a look at what you need to know about tilt angle.

 Your Roof Already Has a Tilt